After Long Drought, Has U.S. Olympic Long Track Speedskating Turned A Corner?

 Four years ago, in Sochi, U.S. speedskaters blamed their disappointing performance, in part, on their special skinsuits made by Under Armour.
 But those who watch the sport closely believe there were a number of other factors affecting performance, including the athletes' worldwide travel schedule to compete at events at various altitudes and their overall fatigue leading up to the Sochi Games.

-As soon as the team returned from Sochi, they went back to the drawing board with Under Armour to redesign a suit that would cut out the doubt and give them an edge to win more races.
+As soon as the team returned from Sochi, the skaters went back to the drawing board with Under Armour to redesign a suit that would cut out the doubt and give them an edge to win more races.

-Together, they came up with the most aerodynamic, lightest, thinnest, most flexible skin-tight suit they could think of.
+Together, they came up with the most aerodynamic, lightest, thinnest, most flexible skintight suit they could think of.
 They tweaked, ran multiple wind tests and came up with a design everyone was happy with well before entering the 2017-2018 season.
 The skaters have been wearing the new and improved skin suits for the better part of one year (though the suits' crotch-highlighting design has raised eyebrows).

 You can't practice at the local rink

-In order to be competitive in long track speedskating at an international level, you have to skate on a 400-meter track every day for at least 9 to 10 months out of the year.
+To be competitive in long track speedskating at an international level, you have to skate on a 400-meter track every day for at least nine to 10 months out of the year.
 Building technique and endurance is not achievable by going to the neighborhood skating rink or a nearby frozen pond.

-Short track skating opportunities abound in many cities, but there are just a handful of long track ovals in the entire U.S. Two are indoors and are open most of the year; the rest are outdoors and only open in the winter months.
+Short track skating opportunities abound in many cities, but there are just a handful of long track ovals in the entire U.S. Two are indoors and are open most of the year; the rest are outdoors and open only during the winter months.
 The small number of rinks limits the number of people who might want to give the sport a try, much less pursue it seriously.

 And that's important, says former Olympic speedskater KC Boutiette, because "people don't know what they're good at until they've tried it."

 In 1993, Boutiette moved to Milwaukee to try long track speedskating at the Pettit National Ice Center.
-Four months later, he earned a spot on the U.S. Olympic team for the 1994 Lillehammer Games, and went on to compete in the next three Olympics.
+Four months later, he earned a spot on the U.S. Olympic team for the 1994 Lillehammer Games, and he went on to compete in the next three Olympics.

-Someone who's committed to becoming a U.S. speedskater and getting a chance to compete in the Olympics must do what Boutiette did — move either to Milwaukee or Salt Lake City.
-The outdoor rinks are in Butte, Montana, Lake Placid, N.Y., and Roseville, Minn., but they are not facilities that tend to attract elite skaters.
+Someone who is committed to becoming a U.S. speedskater and getting a chance to compete in the Olympics must do what Boutiette did — move to either Milwaukee or Salt Lake City.
+The outdoor rinks are in Butte, Mont.; Lake Placid, N.Y.; and Roseville, Minn., but they are not facilities that tend to attract elite skaters.

-"That is the break in the system," says Patrick Quinn, a retired U.S. speedskater who's now with Chicago Sports and Entertainment, a consulting firm that also represents athletes.
+"That is the break in the system," says Patrick Quinn, a retired U.S. speedskater now with Chicago Sports and Entertainment, a consulting firm that also represents athletes.

 A small talent pool

-Since the last Winter Games, U.S. Speedskating adjusted its training strategy and travel schedule, and invested in building a state-of-the-art, data-driven training facilities in Salt Lake City and Milwaukee that closely monitor the athletes' performance and recovery.
+Since the last Winter Games, U.S. Speedskating adjusted its training strategy and travel schedule and invested in building state-of-the-art, data-driven training facilities in Salt Lake City and Milwaukee that closely monitor the athletes' performance and recovery.

 In preparation for the Pyeongchang Games, the U.S. Speedskating governing body also moved Olympic trials from the Utah Olympic Oval to the Pettit Center — a strategy that would better prepare the skaters to compete at lower altitudes, mirroring the Gangneung Oval in South Korea.